molecularmodelingsection/SuMD/README.md

 - **conda create -f sumd.yml**

 In case you prefer to reconstuct it manually:
-1. conda create -n sumd
+1. conda create -n sumd python==3.10
+2. conda activate sumd
-2. conda install -c conda-forge prody
+3. conda install -c conda-forge prody
-3. conda install -c conda-forge -c acellera acemd3=3.5
+4. conda install -c conda-forge -c acellera acemd

 To run the code:
 1. open a terminal within the directory of interest